Ylianst/MeshCentral/readme.md

 Download the [full PDF user's guide](http://info.meshcentral.com/downloads/MeshCentral2/MeshCentral2UserGuide.pdf) with more information on configuring and running MeshCentral2.
 In addition, the [installation guide](http://info.meshcentral.com/downloads/MeshCentral2/MeshCentral2InstallGuide.pdf) can help get MeshCentral installed on Amazon AWS, Microsoft Azure, Ubuntu or Raspberry Pi.

 This is a full computer management web site.
 With MeshCentral, you can run your own web server to remotely manage and control computers on a local network or anywhere on the internet.
-Once you get the server started, create a mesh (a group of computers) and then download and install a mesh agent on each computer you want to manage.
+Once you get the server started, create device group and download and install an agent on each computer you want to manage.
 A minute later, the new computer will show up on the web site and you can take control of it.
 MeshCentral includes full web-based remote desktop, terminal and file management capability.

 To test this server, feel free to try [MeshCentral.com](http://meshcentral.com).